 Windscreen wiper blades do deteriorate over time.
 They will often go un-changed which means they don't clean your windscreen effectively and can cause scuff marks.
 If they have worn, it is the perfect time to swap them for new ones.

 One of the best ways to ensure you’re safe on the road is to look after your tyres.
 Pressure and tread depth is something you can check once a month to improve your safety.
+Click here to view our current tyre offers and how to check your tyre tread.

 Your windscreen washer fluid will ensure that all dirt is removed quickly before and whilst driving.
 Ensure you use a high quality fluid that has a purpose made additive to reduce the chances of the liquid freezing.